imamhs/Linux_scripts/sepX11/ReadMe.md

  - Copy sepX11.conf, sepX11_start.sh and sepX11_stop.sh to a folder,
    ideally in home folder for easy access.
 Make sure both the sh files have executable permission.
- - Edit the sepX11.conf file to change the resolution and color depth of expected new X11 server.
-Currently, it is set to 640x480 and 16 bit color depth.
+ - Edit the sepX11.conf or sepX11_all_modes.conf file to change the resolution / color depth of expected new X11 server.
+Currently, sepX11.conf has fied resolution support of 640x480 and 16 bit color depth.
+With sepX11_all_modes.conf application can decide the resolution, you just set the color depth which is currently set to 24 bit.

 **To start a new X11 server**